johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 Prior to using `azd`, we were using a `main.bicep` file to deploy our infrastructure and we provided parameters to this file via our GitHub Actions workflow.
 We're going to make a change to our pipeline to use a [`main.bicepparam`](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameter-files?tabs=Bicep) file instead.

 The `main.bicepparam` file is going to contain the parameters that we were previously providing directly to our `main.bicep` file.
-It's going to pick these up from environment variables that we'll declare and from environment variables provided by `azd`; such as the one to drive environment name and whether our service exists.
+It's going to pick these up from environment variables that we'll declare and from environment variables provided by `azd`; such as the one to drive environment name.
 So there's a little more indirection in our parameter passing now.
 It used to be:

 _GitHub Actions -> `main.bicep`_